ikmMaierBTUCS/Terra-Mystica-Map-Generator/README.md

 Run the code in TM MapGen(1).py by executing the following commands:

-1 Create a colorless map for given river layout with parameters (height, width, form, rivers)
+1 Create a colorless map for given river layout with parameters (height, width, form, rivers, start)

 you can also copy the layout of some well-known maps: original, F&I, fjords, loon lakes, archipelago and arrow